 You can also provide your specific preferences in a counselor, such as speaking with a female therapist if you’d prefer, and ReGain will accommodate your request.

-However, if you are still with your abusive partner and you are worried about them seeing that you are attending counseling, it’s best to get in-person help.
+While ReGain can help you to overcome the trauma of domestic abuse, if you are still with your abusive partner, it’s best to get in-person help.
 Prior to seeking counseling, you need to ensure your physical safety.
 You can call the Domestic Violence Hotline on 1800-799-7233 for advice if your internet usage is monitored.

 The International Society for Traumatic Stress Studies (ISTSS) provides an online directory that can help you find a counselor near you who has experience helping domestic violence survivors.